-I did find that the belt was a bit slower to retract in the Durango, but only because the headrest had to be down fairly far in the shell in order to provide a good belt fit.
-This is really par for the course for many multimode and combination car seats in booster mode, so it was not too concerning.
+When the One4Life was in booster mode for the smallest of booster riders, we did find that the vehicle seat belt retracted slowly because the headrest had to be down fairly far in the shell in order to provide a good belt fit.
+This is really par for the course for many multimode and combination car seats in booster mode.
 We’d typically suggest that caregivers facing this issue return the child to harnessed mode until they’re tall enough that the shoulder belt guide is taller than the seat’s shell.

 Important Information: Where to Find